seisman/HinetPy/docs/appendix/response.rst

-Roots of the numerator and the denominator correspond to the zeros and the poles, respectively, and the A0 normalization factor is the inverse of the absolute value of the above equation except G at the normalization frequency.
+Roots of the numerator and the denominator correspond to the zeros and the poles, respectively, and the A0 normalization factor is the inverse of the absolute value of the above equation except G at the normalization frequency (:math:`f_n`).
+The normalization frequency of Hi-net seismometer is always 20 Hz.

-It's easy to know that the response has two poles and two zeros.
+It's easy to know that the instrumental response has two poles and two zeros.
-And A0 is equal to 2*[11].
+It's also easy to calculate A0, with :math:`s=i*2*\pi*f_n`.

 Preamplification
 ----------------